zemian/java-lessons/basic/readme.md

 # basic

-Learning basic Java Programming Language syntax.
+Learning basic Java Programming Language.

 NOTE: It's important to learn the basic of Java using a plain text editor instead of a full IDE.

 Java 11 API Reference: https://docs.oracle.com/en/java/javase/11/docs/api/java.base/module-summary.html

+## Setup Java

+See code Comments inside your [first program](Hello.java).

 ## How to compile and run